-• Product/Outcome 1: Development and distribution of resources and guides to schools, towns, and community partners that support and advance increased usage and safety of walking, biking, and micromobility modes.
+- o Product/Outcome 1: Development and distribution of resources and guides to schools, towns, and community partners that support and advance increased usage and safety of walking, biking, and micromobility modes.
+Draft and final resources are to be shared with the NJTPA for review. - ii.

-ii.
 Illustrate the walkability and bikeability of the TMA region.
-E.g., create/maintain sidewalk and bike path data, and walking paths to schools, transit, and other major destinations; conduct bicycle/pedestrian needs assessments; provide mapping services to municipalities to find gaps in sidewalk/bike lane data.

-Product/Outcome 1: Develop and maintain existing maps of local sidewalk networks within the service area, particularly focused on municipal roads and in support of Complete Streets efforts.
+E.g., create/maintain sidewalk and bike path data, and walking paths to schools, transit, and other major destinations; conduct bicycle/pedestrian needs assessments; provide mapping services to municipalities to find gaps in sidewalk/bike lane data. - o Product/Outcome 1: Develop and maintain existing maps of local sidewalk networks within the service area, particularly focused on municipal roads and in support of Complete Streets efforts.
 Assist municipal partners on walkability and bikeability initiatives through education, communications, data collection and reporting, and support on grant applications.
+Map data to be shared with the NJTPA at the end of each quarter.

-i.
-Facilitate and or administer rideshare/ride-matching and vanpool programs.

-• Product/Outcome 1: Assist employers with developing vanpool and carpool programs for their employees.

-ii.
-Manage and promote rideshare matching services under the guidance of the NJTPA, including the njrideshare.com website, if requested.

-Product/Outcome 1: Promote carpooling, vanpooling, and the use of njrideshare.com to the general public, while keeping active records of registered commuters and performing regular maintenance of data in the njrideshare.com system.
+- i.
+Facilitate and or administer rideshare/ride-matching and vanpool programs. - o Product/Outcome 1: Assist employers with developing vanpool and carpool programs for their employees. - ii.
+Manage and promote rideshare matching services under the guidance of the NJTPA, including the njrideshare.com website, if requested. - o Product/Outcome 1: Promote carpooling, vanpooling, and the use of njrideshare.com to the general public, while keeping active records of registered commuters and performing regular maintenance of data in the njrideshare.com system.

-i.
-Provide technical assistance to employers, developers, and other organizations to encourage, provide, and implement TDM strategies that help existing and relocating employees access work via non-SOV options, including transit, shuttles, walking, biking, and telework.

-Product/Outcome 1: Assist municipalities, counties, employers, and other partners, particularly in and along the busiest hubs and corridors such as Parsippany, Morristown, Florham Park, Wayne, I-80, US-46, NJ-124, with TDM strategies, from planning through implementation, to help employees, visitors, and the general public access sites via non-SOV options and increase overall access and mobility for all.
+- i.
+Provide technical assistance to employers, developers, and other organizations to encourage, provide, and implement TDM strategies that help existing and relocating employees access work via non-SOV options, including transit, shuttles, walking, biking, and telework. - o Product/Outcome 1: Assist municipalities, counties, employers, and other partners, particularly in and along the busiest hubs and corridors such as Parsippany, Morristown, Florham Park, Wayne, I-80, US-46, NJ-124, with TDM strategies, from planning through implementation, to help employees, visitors, and the general public access sites via non-SOV options and increase overall access and mobility for all.

-GOAL AREA 2: COORDINATED PUBLIC TRANSPORTATION FOR VULNERABLE POPULATIONS homelessness, and veterans.
+GOAL AREA 2: COORDINATED PUBLIC TRANSPORTATION FOR VULNERABLE POPULATIONS

+Avenues in Motion will address the increasing needs and enhancement of mobility and access to transportation options for low-income individuals, older adults, people with disabilities, people experiencing homelessness, and veterans.
 Using the recommendations outlined in Go Farther, the regional Coordinated Human Services Transportation Plan (CHSTP), and partnerships already in place, Avenues in Motion focuses on connecting those with limited transportation options to employment, education, medical, personal care, and social support needs to address disparities in access to care and resources while maintaining independence.
 In addition, Avenues in Motion will participate as a stakeholder in activities related to implementing regional and county human services transportation plans in northwestern New Jersey.